ivelum/djangoql/README.rst

 In the example above we created a schema that does 3 things:

-- excludes Book model from search via ``exclude`` option.
-Instead of ``exclude`` you may also use ``include``, it would limit search to listed models only;
+- excludes the Book model from search via ``exclude`` option.
+Instead of ``exclude`` you may also use ``include``, which limits a search to listed models only;
-- limits available search fields for Group model to ``name`` field only, in ``.get_fields()`` method;
+- limits available search fields for Group model to only the ``name`` field , in the ``.get_fields()`` method;
 - enables completion options for Group names via ``suggest_options``.

-Important note about ``suggest_options``: it looks for ``choices`` model field parameter first, and if it's not specified - it synchronously pulls all values for given model fields, so you should avoid large querysets there.
+An important note about ``suggest_options``: it looks for the ``choices`` model field parameter first, and if it's not specified - it will synchronously pull all values for given model fields, so you should avoid large querysets there.
 If you'd like to define custom suggestion options, see below.

 Custom search fields
 --------------------

-Sometimes you may want deeper customization, and here custom search fields come into play.
-You may use them to search by annotations, or to define custom suggestion options, or define fully custom search logic.
-DjangoQL defines the following base field classes in ``djangoql.schema`` that you may subclass to define your own behavior:
+Deeper search customization can be achieved with custom search fields.
+Custom search fields can be used to search by annotations, define custom suggestion options, or define fully custom search logic.
+In ``djangoql.schema``, DjangoQL defines the following base field classes that you may subclass to define your own behavior:

 * ``IntField``